MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/writing-custom-cloudscript.md

 You will always want to validate input parameters *prior* to updating your backend.
 The process for validating input parameters will vary from title to title, but the most basic validation will check to ensure inputs are within acceptable ranges and periods.

-## Intermediate: Calling the Server APIs
+## Intermediate: Calling the server APIs

 As mentioned before, within **CloudScript** methods, you have access to the full set of **Server API Calls**.
 This enables your cloud code to act as a dedicated server.